Chart Color Schemes

 The educational profile of Balgownie - Fairy Meadow exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 29.5% among residents aged 15+, exceeding the Rest of NSW average of 21.3% and the SA4 region average of 25.2%.
-Bachelor degrees are the most common at 18.9%, followed by postgraduate qualifications (7.9%) and graduate diplomas (2.7%).
-Vocational credentials are also prevalent, with 34.4% of residents aged 15+ holding such qualifications - advanced diplomas account for 10.7% and certificates for 23.7%.
+The area's university qualification rate is 29.5% among residents aged 15+, exceeding the Rest of NSW average of 21.3% and the SA4 region's average of 25.2%.
+Bachelor degrees are the most prevalent at 18.9%, followed by postgraduate qualifications (7.9%) and graduate diplomas (2.7%).
+Vocational credentials are also prominent, with 34.4% of residents aged 15+ holding such qualifications - advanced diplomas account for 10.7% and certificates for 23.7%.

 Educational participation is high, with 31.0% of residents currently enrolled in formal education.
 This includes 9.1% in tertiary education, 8.6% in primary education, and 6.8% pursuing secondary education.
 There are 10 schools operating within Balgownie - Fairy Meadow, educating approximately 3,637 students.
-The area has typical Australian school conditions (ICSEA: 1042) with balanced educational opportunities.
+The area has balanced educational opportunities with an ICSEA score of 1042, typical for Australian schools.
 The educational mix includes 6 primary, 3 secondary, and 1 K-12 school.

 Frequently Asked Questions - Education